THE WATERSIDE WONDERS JUST BEYOND CAPE TOWN

 Sticking to the coast after Muizenberg, the road skirts along a windswept stretch of beach making up the deepest cut of False Bay, then, after crawling through Strand and Gordons Bay, you are rewarded with the most scenic stretch of coastal road in South Africa, if not the entire continent.
 It’s also the most fun.
 You can’t take a train around the tight turns of Clarence Drive, but on a bike, it becomes a fairground ride enhanced by the sea air washing up from the waves below and the breathtaking views around every bend.

 When the curves run out, you can’t just stop and turn around, no matter how enticing the road.
-Hermanus is too close to ignore, especially during the whale season, and it’s a perfect base to explore the beautiful Hemel-en-Aarde (Heaven and Earth) wine valley and commune with the water creatures of Walker Bay.
+Hermanus is too close to ignore, especially during the whale season, and it’s a perfect base to explore the beautiful Hemel-en-Aarde wine valley just outside Hermanus and commune with the water creatures of Walker Bay.

-Birkenhead House is an incredible base, the hotel’s location being the envy of many – on a small cliff-top overlooking Walker Bay where so many whales come to calve their young.
+Birkenhead House is an incredible base, the hotel’s location being the envy of many – on a small cliff-top in Hermanus overlooking Walker Bay, where so many whales come to calve their young.

 The unobtrusive entrance gives little away of its wonderful interior, and as you descend its three expansive levels, flanked by an enviable collection of contemporary art, the ocean grows larger and larger in your view until you are walking through the lounge and standing on the pool deck with the entire bay at your feet.
 Then a whale waves a flipper in greeting, a chilled glass of wine is put in your hand, and you think, perhaps getting away from Cape Town is something I should do more often.